Abington Friends School

-Abington Friends School is an independent Quaker school in Jenkintown, Pennsylvania, United States, serving students from age 3 to grade 12.
-Abington Friends School has stood on its original campus in the Abington Township neighborhood of Jenkintown since 1697, and is the oldest primary and secondary educational institution in the United States to operate continuously at the same location under the same management.
+Abington Friends School is a private, Quaker secondary school in Abington Township, Montgomery County, Pennsylvania, United States, with a Jenkintown postal address.
+Serving students from age 3 to grade 12, Abington Friends School has stood on its original campus since 1697, and is the oldest primary and secondary educational institution in the United States to operate continuously at the same location under the same management.
 The school draws students from approximately 75 ZIP codes around the greater Philadelphia area, as well as international students from many regions of China.

 Campus

 Abington Friends School sits on a 50 acre campus which includes a meadow, Quaker meeting house, a portion of Jenkintown Creek, and extensive playing fields.
 Lower, middle, and upper school buildings and athletic facilities sit at the center of the campus.